 We will experiment with different ranges and frequency container arrangements noble gases in amplitude in order to form the most measurably and observably stable vortex possible within our physical limitations.

 Step 3: Observation and recording of laser path to determine shape and period of sound wave during vortex formation.

-A laser beam directed at a reflective mirror located on a rubber diaphragm on top of our gas containment vessel will be used to report the path of our active sound waves during vortex formation.
-Observation of the laser path will be used to determine physical geometries of our soundwave and data related to period Length of the sound wave within our test chamber.
+A laser beam directed at a reflective mirror located on a rubber diaphragm on top of our gas containment vessel will be used to report the path of our active sound waves during vortex formation (Figure 1).
+Observation of the laser path (Figure 2), will be used to determine physical geometries of our soundwave and data related to period Length of the sound wave within our test chamber (Video 1).